-Marine Bite Overview
+Marine Animal Bite Facts

 - A person who is attacked or bitten should attempt to identify the type of fish or animal, the time of the injury, and the nature of the attack.

-Bites or puncture wounds to the hand, wrist, foot, or joint are very dangerous and require immediate medical attention.
+- Bites or puncture wounds to the hand, wrist, foot, or joint are very dangerous and require immediate medical attention.

 - Ocean bacteria are particularly dangerous.
 Infections often occur.
 Local wound infection may develop in as few as 24 hours.